apaslak/apaslak.github.io/_includes/about/about_me.md

 From there, I quickly learned I could build my _own_ website, with whatever content I desired.
 I began building websites as a means of collecting and sharing my passions with the world.
 At this point, programming wasn't about learning a skill or what I could do with it.
 It was simply what I could get from it: an endless well to dump information about my pre-teen obsessions.

-In high school, I considered a career in graphic design because I enjoyed drawing and had some experience designing websites.
-After a short class in graphic design, I found that required more creativity than I could reliably expend and wasn't the path for me.

-I turned back to computers and programming, which felt like a different type of art, a puzzle that could be constructed to be aesthetically pleasing and functional.
+Over time, computers and programming felt like art, puzzles that could be constructed to be aesthetically pleasing and functional.
 I graduated college with a BS in Computer Science and a minor in Psychology from Illinois Institute of Technology.
 I learned how to learn, and that programming for 12 hours straight was something I could do accidentally.

 Now I'm just a professional googler with attention to detail, the foresight to write everything down, and a knack for picking up new things.
+The last 10 years have flown by, and I feel such privilege to have landed in a career that I not only enjoy, but also excel in.